4 Steps To Building A Strong Fundraising Foundation For Your Nonprofit

-Before you can start taking advantage of the tools and tips included in the guide, however, you have to understand what shape your fundraising ecosystem is in as it stands today.
-Once you know where you are, you’ll know what steps you need to take to get to where you want to be.
+In order to create a strong fundraising foundation, you have to understand what shapes your fundraising ecosystem.
+Once you know where you are, you’ll know what steps you need to take to get where you want to be.

-Here are four steps you can take today to get a better understanding of your foundation and feel confident building on it.
+Here are four steps you can take today to understand your fundraising foundation better and feel confident building on it.

 Because technology is always changing, it’s important to continually assess what’s working for you, what isn’t, and what new tools may now exist to help you reach your fundraising goals.